PoCInnovation/open-source-project-template/.github/getting-started.md

 **No tasks (issue) must be created directly from the GitHub project.
 Create an issue using a template, it will automatically appears on the GitHub project.
 Don't forget to archive the tasks once the milestone is closed.**

-It is a powerfull tool, use it well!
+It is a powerful tool, use it well!

 ### Releases